evmcnb/quartz/content/Full/Anaemia.md

 - **Pale Conjunctiva and Palms:** Visible paleness of the conjunctiva (the white part of the eyes) and palms.
 - **Rapid Heart Rate:** Tachycardia may occur to compensate for reduced oxygen-carrying capacity.
 - **Angular cheilitis:** Ulceration at the side of the mouth - iron deficiency anaemia.
 Also a feature of B12 and B2 deficiency
+- **Murmur:** hyperviscosity of the blood leads to turbulent flow and thus a murmur

 ## Diagnostic Tests